vn0202/anhhoc/asset/style/README.md

 ## Support
   If you feel difficult to use it or have any problems while you it.
 Contact me by mobie: 0981472790 or email:  nghiavuxp02@gmail.com
 ## Contributing
 This is demo version and in the developing.
-It is great to receive the contribution from you.
+It is great to receive the contribution from you